chandms/Virtual_Assistant/README.md

 #### Generate API_Key in [wolframalpha](https://developer.wolframalpha.com/portal/myapps/index.html "wolframalpha")
 1. First sign up for free
 2. Generate AppID
-3. I recommend not to use this ID directly inside code, but store it in environmental variable or configuration file.
+3. I recommend not to use this ID directly inside code, but store it as an environment variable or in configuration file.
-    (I have used the second option for this code, so if you are running my code, then please create a config.json file within the same folder, and copy your AppID under key "api_key")
+    (I have used the second option for this code, so if you are running my code, then please create a config.json file within the same folder, and copy your AppID under key as "api_key")

 With these settings in hand, you are good to run [pyda.py](https://github.com/chandms/Virtual_Assistant/blob/master/pyda.py)